cartesi/docs/cartesi-rollups/api/index.md

 - [`executeVoucher()`](../api/json-rpc/application.md/#executevoucher) — Submits a JSON-RPC blockchain transaction to request that a given voucher or notice be executed by the [`CartesiDApp`](../api/json-rpc/application.md) smart contract on the base layer.

-- Query outputs — You can submit a query to a Cartesi node to retrieve vouchers, notices and reports, as specified by the Cartesi Rollups GraphQL schema.
+- Query outputs — You can submit a query to a Cartesi node to retrieve vouchers, notices, and reports, as specified by the Cartesi Rollups GraphQL schema.

-- Inspect state — You can make a HTTP call to the Cartesi node to retrieve arbitrary dApp-specific application state.
+- Inspect state — You can make an HTTP call to the Cartesi node to retrieve arbitrary dApp-specific application state.

 :::note
 The complete specification for these endpoints can be found in the Rollups HTTP APIs reference.
 :::